“How to save money on everything you buy online?”

 4. For free shipping: FreeShipping.org

 If free shipping is what you’re after, then you should start your search for products on the freeshipping.org website.

 It will guarantee that whatever products you finish up ordering, it will cost you nothing to get them delivered.

 You know how the big retailers offer price matching, that is if you buy something and see it cheaper somewhere else, or if the price they are selling it for falls, they will refund the difference?

-Well now there’s an app for that.
+Well, now there’s an app for that.

 It’s called Paribus.

-All you do is sign up with your email account, so that the app can access the receipts for your purchases.
+All you do is sign up with your email account so that the app can access the receipts for your purchases.

 It costs you nothing if it doesn’t find any refunds, and if it does it costs 25% of the refund, quite a deal when you probably wouldn’t have known about the possibility of a refund anyway without having Paribus find it.

 6. Compare Amazon & eBay prices: Pricepirates